cochranfilms/cochran-job-listings/PHASE_FIXES.md

 **Result**: Admin dashboard now loads contracts successfully without 400 errors, contract manager displays all contracts properly, and the API maintains full backward compatibility for PDF downloads.

+**Additional Fix**: Updated contract manager to properly handle the API response data structure, ensuring contracts are loaded from the `uploadedContracts` array instead of the non-existent `contracts` array.

 ## Phase 0 Fix - DashboardManager Module Creation
 **Issue**: The admin dashboard lacked a centralized management module for core functionality, stats, and layout management, making it difficult to maintain consistent dashboard behavior and integrate with other modules.